Hector (1987 film): Story

-Some time later, Jos is participating a bicycle race which he is about to win.
-Due to interaction of Hector, Jos falls just before the finish resulting Swa to win the course.
+Some time later, Jos is participating in a bicycle race, which he is about to win.
+Due to the interaction with Hector, Jos falls just before the finish resulting Swa winning the course.
 Achiel is upset and sends Hector back to the orphanage.
-There, on the evening of Ella's play, Hector admits to the children he is in love with her.
+On the evening of Ella's play, Hector admits to the children he is in love with her.
 The children convince him to escape.

 Hector finds a way to escape and runs to the theatre.
 He arrives just before the play ends, where "Gregoire" has to kiss "Ella" to promise her eternal love.
-Hector dresses up as a noble count, sets foot on the stage and claims Ella.
-This ends up in a hilaric improvisation where Hector and Gregoire fight their personal vendetta, whilst the audience thinks this is part of the play.
+Hector dresses up as a noble count, sets foot on the stage, and claims Ella.
+This ends up in a hilarious improvisation where Hector and Gregoire fight their personal vendetta, while the audience thinks this is part of the play.

-Hector wins the battle and Ella answers his love.
-Achiel, also sitting in the audience, is so jealous he gets a heart attack and dies in the theatre.
+Hector wins the battle, and Ella answers his love.
+Achiel, also in the audience, is so jealous he gets a heart attack and dies in the theatre.

-Some time after the funeral Ella gets a letter from the director: she got a role in a movie and is about to leave to Hollywood.
-Hector is depressed when it turns out it was not Ella who promised eternal love, but the character she played.
+Sometime after the funeral, Ella gets a letter from the director: she got a role in a movie and is about to leave for Hollywood.
+Hector is depressed when it turns out it was not Ella who promised eternal love but the character she played.
 While Hector walks back to the orphanage, a taxi is driving Ella to the airport.
 There she realizes she is in love with Hector and asks the taxi driver to pick up Hector.